 My favorite McDonaldland character was the Hamburglar whose bucky teeth had more than a passing resemblance to me at that age before braces.
-Also, he loves hamburgers which was, and is right in line with my philosophy of life.
+Also, he loves hamburgers which were, and is right in line with my philosophy of life.

 One last thing on McDonaldland

 I remember thinking as a kid that this world reminded me a whole lot of Sid & Marty Krofft’s H.R.
 Pufnstuf.
 Sid & Marty Krofft thought so too.
-They who won a lawsuit against McDonald’s over the similarities.
+They won a lawsuit against McDonald’s over the similarities.